fhaer/CRC32-Checksum-Calculator/README.md

 - in subsequent runs
   - a crc-value for each file is calculated again
   - IF file modification time has not changed, the value is compared to the one in the sfv file
-  - IF a missmatch occurs, an e-mail is sent
+  - IF a mismatch occurs, an e-mail is sent
   - new checksums are written to a new sfv file, the old file is backed up

 Usage: perl ccrc.pl